shinja10/Breaking-into-cybersecurity/README.md

 ## 🧭 How To Use This Repository

-1. Start with **01-Foundations** if you are new to IT and cybersecurity.
+Start with **01-Foundations** if you are new to IT and cybersecurity.
+Move to **02-Core-Cybersecurity-Concepts** to understand essential security principles.
-2. Progress step by step; consistency matters more than speed.
+Progress step by step; consistency matters more than speed.
-3. Explore hands-on labs in **03-Hands-On-Learning** to practice skills.
+Explore hands-on labs in **03-Hands-On-Learning** to practice practical skills.
-4. Learn about roles and certifications in **04-Career-Paths** and **05-Certifications-and-Resources**.
+Learn about roles and certifications in **04-Career-Paths** and **05-Certifications-and-Resources**.
-5. Read **06-My-Journey-and-Tips** for personal insights and practical advice.
+Read **06-My-Journey-and-Tips** for personal insights and practical advice.

 ---